legendum/depends/docs/CONCEPT.md

 Headers:
 - `X-Signature`: HMAC-SHA256 of the body using the `secret`, for authenticity verification.

-On non-2xx response: retries 3 times with exponential backoff (~5 minutes total), then logs failure and stops.
+On non-2xx response or network error: retries 3 times with exponential backoff (1s, then 4s between attempts), then logs a `webhook_failed` entry to `log/YYYY-MM-DD.log` and stops.
+Notification dispatch never blocks on webhook delivery — state writes succeed even if the webhook is unreachable.

 #### Email (built-in convenience)